 About the Guide

-Identifications are updated on a periodic basis, as errors are detected and reported by taxonomists and others using the guide or when taxonomic revisions are made to the various groups included here.
-Taxonomic revisions are particularly common for deepwater animals, which are poorly known; therefore, we expect routine updates to continue to occur.
+Identifications have been updated on a periodic basis as errors have been detected and reported by taxonomists and others using the guide or when taxonomic revisions were made to the various groups included here.
+Taxonomic revisions are particularly common for deep water animals, which are poorly known, therefore we expect routine updates to continue to occur.

 Please cite this animal guide in the following manner: